We’ve combined expert reviews from independent sources to come up with our Top Ten Travel Insurance for 2017:

 However, you can follow these steps to find the best travel insurance option for your circumstances:

 - Go direct to several specialist insurers to check prices.
 Saga, Staysure, and Flexicover are good places to start.

 - Consider Single Trip Travel Insurance.
-While Annual Multi-trip cover works out cheaper for younger travellers, insurance companies' concerns about medical conditions developing or worsening during the course of a policy year make annual cover much more costly for the over 65s.
-Buying single trip policies for each trip can save you a lot.
+While Annual Multi-trip cover works out cheaper for younger travellers, insurance companies' concerns about medical conditions developing or worsening during the course of a policy year usually make annual cover more costly for the over 65s.
+Buying single trip policies for each trip could save you a lot.

 The best ski, snowboard and winter sports insurance companies

 Skiing and snowboarding are regarded as higher-risk activities by insurance companies because injuries are not uncommon and it can be expensive to get people down from the mountain and give them treatment.
 This means insurers often offer winter sports cover as an add-on that costs more or a standalone policy, rather than being included as standard.